NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 7. Construct the FLModel to be returned to the NVFlare side: ```output_model = flare.FLModel(xxx)```
 8. Send the model back to NVFlare: ```flare.send(output_model)```

-Optional: Change the data path to an absolute path and use ```prepare_data.sh``` to download data
+Optional: Change the data path to an absolute path and use ```../prepare_data.sh``` to download data

 The modified code can be found in [./code/cifar10_fl.py](./code/cifar10_fl.py)

 After we modify our training script, we need to put it into a [job structure](https://nvflare.readthedocs.io/en/latest/real_world_fl/job.html) so that NVFlare system knows how to deploy and run the job.

-Please refer to [JOB CLI tutorial](../../tutorials/job_cli.ipynb) on how to generate a job easily from our existing job templates.
+Please refer to [JOB CLI tutorial](../../../tutorials/job_cli.ipynb) on how to generate a job easily from our existing job templates.

 We choose the [client api job template](./job_templates/client_api/) and run the following command to create the job: